core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       In case the authentication check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-      Otherwise, the endpoint consumes the Uri-Path options as per {{Section 5.7.3 of RFC7252}}, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
+      Otherwise, the endpoint consumes the Uri-Path Options as per {{Section 5.7.3 of RFC7252}}, and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.

       If the endpoint forwards REQ to (the next hop towards) the origin server, this may result in (further) protecting REQ over that communication leg, as per {{outgoing-requests}}.